Mirai poster

 The inciting incident occurs at 11 minutes when Baby Mirai arrives home from the hospital.
 Kun immediately feels displaced as all attention shifts to his new sister..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This shows the protagonist's commitment to Kun meets teenage Mirai from the future in the garden.
+This indicates the protagonist's commitment to Kun meets teenage Mirai from the future in the garden.
 He chooses to accept this magical reality and begins his journey through time and family history., moving from reaction to action.

 The Collapse moment at 72 minutes (73% through) represents the emotional nadir.
-Here, After a tantrum at the train station, Kun gets lost in a dark, dystopian Tokyo Station - a metaphorical death where he faces complete abandonment and the loss of his family identity., shows the protagonist at their lowest point.
+Here, After a tantrum at the train station, Kun gets lost in a dark, dystopian Tokyo Station - a metaphorical death where he faces complete abandonment and the loss of his family identity., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 79% of the runtime.
 Kun encounters the Tree of Family and sees his entire lineage.
 He finally understands he is part of something bigger - a continuous chain of love and sacrifice.
 He can now name his family with pride., demonstrating the transformation achieved throughout the journey.